rockymiss/kitchennippers/README.md

 -----

+### Local Testing

+Testing of all buttons, links, functionality and grammer on the website has been carried out.
+Some links to the video needed to be updated.
+Centering of items and other gramatical errors were fixed.

 ### Browser Testing

-The website has been tested in
+The Website has been tested on Google Chrome, Microsoft Edge, Safari,

 ### Validators